wavim/assignee/report/report.typ

 - TailwindCSS compiled stylesheet
 - Other assets e.g. fonts

-Fonts used by the frontend is self-hosted to reduce reliance on Google Fonts, and potentially improves performance.
+Fonts used by the frontend are self-hosted to reduce reliance on Google Fonts, and potentially improves performance.

 Appropriate HTTP Cache-Control header is set to ensure proper static resource caching, flagging assets as immutable.

 == DB Integration
-Prisma ORM (Object–relational mapping) is used for interacting with the SQLite database.
+Prisma ORM (object–relational mapping) is used for interacting with the SQLite database.
 Prisma accepts a schema and generates database CRUD interaction functions for client usage.

 Benefits: